Colonoscopy polyp detection with massive endoscopic images: Methods

 Previous sections briefly discussed how we get optimal anchor configurations, we increase the number of anchors for each pyramid scale to increase multi-object and finer object detection performance(boundary anchor).
 More anchor introduce heavier computation complexity which necessitate a efficient backbone design to even out the load from anchors.
 A traditional convolutional neural network reduces the resolution but increase the receptive field progressively.
 However, the very last feature map from CNN might be too coarse to be discernible.
 This issue is addressed by Dilated Residual Network (DRN)\cite{Yu2017a}.
 A dilated convolution, also known as atrous convolution, is defined as \cite{Yu2015}:

 where $l$ is the dilation rate.
 This operation introduces a space between values within the kernel (i.e., if we dilated a 3 by 3 convolution with rate of 2, then the resulting receptive filed size is equivalent to the ones of 5 by 5 convolution).
 One advantage of using dilation is that we can achieve same receptive field size but higher resolution with less parameters compare to its non-dilated counterparts.
 Thus, as reported in \cite{Yu2017a} ,dilating the convolution layer can, to some extent, increase the performance without the need of increasing depth or complexity.

 Nevertheless, dilation is known to have gridding effect, an artifacts which occurs when sampling rate of dilation is lower than the frequency in feature map.
-As shown in Figure \ref{fig:gridding}, a dilation with rate 2 could make output with a grided pattern.
+As shown in \figurename{\ref{fig:gridded}}, a dilation with rate 2 could make output with a grided pattern.
 We adopt some preliminary degridding procedures as studied in\cite{Yu2017a} \cite{Triggsa} by replacing the first global pooling layer with ResNet block and adding extra residual blocks with gradually decreasing dilation rate convolution.
 The overall structural design of our backbone is inspired by DetNet \cite{Li2018}, we replace the original bottleneck block $C_4$ and $C_5$ from ResNet-50 with the dilated bottleneck and 1x1 conv projection.
-On top up that, we applied the degridding mechanism to above structure and $P_6$ are now computed directly from backbone.
-Figure below shows the de-gridded feature map.
+The overall refined backbone \figurename{\ref{fig:gridded}} shows a clear transition in layer resolutions, where the integration of dilated convolution progressively restores finer spatial details across multiple scales.
+On top of that, we applied the degridding mechanism to above structure and $P_6$ are now computed directly from backbone. \figurename{\ref{fig:gridding}} shows the de-gridded feature map.